Bella288/Reminders-App/SECURITY.md

 <!-- Green Check = ": white_check_mark :" (remove the spaces, of course) -->
 ## Reporting a Vulnerability

-To report a vulnerability, go to "Issues," and create an issue named "Vuln.
-Report."
-Mark it as "Vulnerability."
-In the issue, detail the vulnerability so that I can fix it.
+To report a vulnerability, go to "Issues," click "Add an Issue," and select "Report a security issue."